bunk77/OperatingSystemProblem3/readme.txt

 SUPER SCHEDULER CHANGES
 	four priorities
-		level 0,  5% only CPU types, always run that first: round-robin level 1, 80% all types, always run that first: round-robin and starvation watch level 2, 10% all types, always run that first: round-robin and starvation watch level 3,  5% all types, always run that first: round-robin and starvation watch
+		level 0,  5% only CPU types, always run that first: round-robin level 1, 80% all types, always run th at first: round-robin and starvation watch level 2, 10% all types, always run that first: round-robin and starvation watch level 3,  5% all types, always run that first: round-robin and starvation watch